 - Why is this important?
 CEJA’s “consumer protection adjustment” guarantees cost savings for ComEd customers over what they currently pay for electricity.
 The bill locks in a combined 5 percent savings on the following charges: energy, capacity, zero emissions credits (ZECs), and renewable energy credits (RECs).
 For 2018/2019, for example, ComEd customers would have saved a minimum of $250 million under this provision.
-But the 5 percent savings is a price ceiling, not a floor.
+But the 5 percent savings is a minimum.
 Customer savings could be greater.

 Reducing peak demand.
 CEJA would direct the IPA to develop a plan to cut electricity demand through programs that promote energy storage, efficiency, and special rate plans.

 - Why is this important?
 High electricity demand increases electricity market prices and forces Illinois consumers to pay for new power plant construction.
 That’s expensive.
 But programs that lower “peak demand”—when electricity demand is at its highest—can decrease our costs by billions of dollars.

 Vehicle Electrification.
 CEJA would remove 1 million gasoline and diesel vehicles from Illinois roadways and increase the development of EV ride-sharing, electrified public transportation and EV charging stations.
 It would also create a “beneficial electrification” program that would focus on policies designed to entice people into charging their electric vehicles during times when electricity demand is low.

 - Why is this important?
 Policies that prevent a spike in demand have the potential to make the power grid more reliable and reduce electricity bills for everyone—even those who don’t own an EV.
 In fact, a CUB study found that Illinois could reap more than $2.5 billion in cumulative consumer savings over the next decade, if the state implements smart EV policies.